inflearn logo

 • Operating System: Windows, macOS, and Linux are all supported

-• Essential Tools: JDK 17 or higher, IntelliJ IDEA or Eclipse IDE
+• Required Tools: JDK 17 or higher, IntelliJ IDEA or Eclipse IDE

 • Recommended Specifications: 8GB or more of RAM and sufficient disk space